gwax/www-gwax/posts/2005/08/the-shoulder-story-in-4-versions.rst

-I present, for your amusement, four different versions of how I dislocated my shoulder: the short version, the ninja version, the timetravel version and the long version.
+I present, for your amusement, four different versions of how I dislocated my shoulder: the short version, the ninja version, the time travel version and the long version.

 *Short version:* I fell mostly off my boat.